<?xml version="1.0" encoding="UTF-8"?>

 <dc:creator>JohnH</dc:creator>

-<guid isPermaLink="false">1037@http://gracyk.com/forum/</guid>
+<guid isPermaLink="false">1037@https://gracyk.com/forum/</guid>

 <description>&#60;p&#62;I recently came across an &#34;Oriola&#34; Console Phonograph, but can find very little information on it.&#60;/p&#62;